 An exemplary roll-out in Hong Kong

-In 2003, Hong Kong started its own national identity card program.
+In 2003, Hong Kong started its national identity card program.

-In less than four years, the new ID card phased out its predecessor and is now held by more than seven million citizens and foreign residents.
+In less than four years, the new ID card replaced its predecessor and is now held by more than seven million citizens and foreign residents.

-The new polycarbonate card features a microprocessor and is capable of storing personal data, a digital photograph, and two fingerprint scans.
+The new polycarbonate card features a microprocessor and can store personal data, a digital photograph, and two fingerprint scans.

 Thales provided its highly secure MULTOS operating system platform for the first generation of ID cards.

-The use of the card for e-Services is activated voluntarily at the post office, using the “e-Service” certificate.
-This authentication and signature function is a key element in the development of e-Services in Hong Kong, for public applications as well as private.
+The card for e-Services is activated voluntarily at the post office using the "e-Service" certificate.
+This authentication and signature function is key in developing e-Services in Hong Kong for public and private applications.

 It is based on a PKI ( Public Key Infrastructure).

-The success of Hong Kong identity card is due in part to a strong and constant political will, solid technical and legal infrastructures, a document that is visibly more modern and secure than its predecessor- a boost to national pride.
+The success of Hong Kong's identity card is due in part to a strong and constant political will, solid technical and legal infrastructures, and a document that is visibly more modern and secure than its predecessor- a boost to national pride.